christiano84/SQL-Tutorial/README.md

 WHERE

-I am finishing the tutorial tomorrow and will update then with the concepts I learned
+I am finishing up tomorrow and will update then

 These are the topics covered: